mailpile/Mailpile-v1-Docker/README.md

     $ git clone https://github.com/mailpile/Mailpile-v1-Docker
     $ cd Mailpile-v1-Docker

+    # Display some instructions
+    $ ./mailpile-v1.sh

+    # Launch Mailpile
     $ ./mailpile-v1.sh run

-This will pull the latest image from Docker Hub and launch it.
+**Note:** This will pull the latest image from Docker Hub and launch it.
+Yes this is a binary blob, thank you for trusting me!

 ## How to build and run your own images: